Caleb9/synology-photos-slideshow/README.md

 scheduled in software only, but for startup you'll need a hardware solution, e.g. for Raspberry Pi Zero I'm using [Witty Pi 3 Mini](https://www.adafruit.com/product/5038).

+### Start Slideshow From Random Photo

+If the album is very large, and the startup-shutdown schedule is short, potentially the slideshow might never display some of the later photos in the album.
+The `--random-start` option solves the problem by starting the slideshow at randomly picked photo.

 ### Auto Brightness